SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ravi Shankar

 Thanks Sumit.
 Thanks for the question.
-So the capex that we are dealing in, the prospectus for our value drivers that already been invested, majority of it.
+The capex that we had in the prospectus for our value drivers that already been invested, majority of it.
 If you see a lot of our value drivers are already operational.
-Dark in Bangalore is already operational.
-Delhi is getting operational in March, Chennai will get operational.
-Nothing.
-So most of the capacity has already been invested that new restaurants in Jaipur has come in operation.
-Delhi we have the conservative which is coming in the next quarter plus the new rooms, the five rooms at Jaipur are already operational.
+The Arq in Bengaluru is already operational.
+Delhi is getting operational in March.
+Chennai will get operational in April.
+So, most of the capex has already been invested.
+The new restaurant in Jaipur has come in operation.
+Delhi, we have the conservatory which is coming in the next quarter, plus the new five rooms at Udaipur are already operational.
+Spa in Jaipur is operational.
+So, almost all the capex has been spent and almost 10% is remaining that we will spend in this quarter Sumit.

 Sumit Kumar

-Okay and on the construction update for those five assets,
+Okay.
+And on the construction update for those five assets?

 Ravi Shankar